Summary: Population Genetics as a Human Science

 My current doctoral research revisits the origins of theoretical population genetics (ca. 1915-1935), asking how far the emergence of this discipline can be understood as a contribution to the project of understanding and controlling human heredity and evolution.

 History and Philosophy of Biology; Historiography; Philosophy of Science in Practice; Science and Literature; Feminist Science Studies

 See more here

-Aylward, AM.
-(2017).
-Book Review.
-Science as It Could Have Been: Discussing the Contingency/Inevitability Problem.
+Aylward, A. (2017).
+Science as It Could Have Been: Discussing the Contingency/Inevitability Problem (Book Review).
 British Journal for the History of Science.
 50(2), 379-81.
 Available online here.

 Conference Presentations & Talks

 'Not a 'book on evolution': Reason(s) and representation in science and HPS' - Get Real!
 Realism as a goal for the sciences and for HPS, September 2017 (Leeds, UK)